April 10, 2026 / 12:00-3:00pm ET -- 9:00am-12:00pm PT

 6. Briefly discuss the implications of your results and why they matter – if you have time, state the next steps in your work or what future work should do next to further understand or solve the problem

-Organizers: Dr. Nirav Patel and Dr. Valerie Rountree
+Organizers: Dr. Nataliya Apanovich and Dr. Laureen Elgert

 Questions: email events@aessonline.org